racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 **Problem statement** (choose the one that appeals to you):

 > Distributed systems of various kinds are steadily becoming the foundation for all important technological environments; and their backends require ever-increasing capacity.
 The world of cloud computing software is rapidly evolving towards dynamic, scalable and self-correcting systems.
 The amount of tools and services required to run high-performing cloud systems in a diverse range of environments are vast, and the integration between them complex[^complex_cloud].
 Due to the complicated nature of this quickly-evolving cloud infrastructure, how can newcomers to the field of cloud computing get an idea of the landscape and workings of the systems in an effective way?

-[^complex_cloud]: See [“8 ways the cloud is more complex than you think | CIO.”](https://www.cio.com/article/3430760/8-ways-the-cloud-is-more-complex-than-you-think.html) and [“Cloud Computing, Once Loved For Its Simplicity, Is Now A Complex Beast.”](https://www.forbes.com/sites/joemckendrick/2018/09/12/cloud-computing-once-loved-for-its-simplicity-is-now-a-complex-beast/#4fbb3641747c) (accessed Dec.
-05, 2019).

 and/or